 Seizures During Pregnancy

 The frequency of seizures usually does not change significantly during pregnancy.
 However, some women have seizures more frequently, while others experience fewer seizures.
 Blood levels should be checked often.
-This precaution is taken because medication blood levels gradually decrease during pregnancy and reach their lowest level around the time of delivery, which may result in breakthrough seizures.
+This precaution is taken because medication blood levels gradually decrease during pregnancy and, if not adjusted, can reach their lowest level around the time of delivery, resulting in breakthrough seizures.
 All seizures occurring during pregnancy should be reported to your doctor.

 Epilepsy and Labor and Delivery

 Most pregnant women with epilepsy have normal vaginal deliveries, although cesarean sections (C-sections) in which the baby is removed through an incision in the abdomen, are required in some cases.
 When seizures occur during labor or delivery, C-sections are usually performed immediately.

 Women taking seizure drugs may breastfeed their infants.
 However, some of these drugs can cause babies to become very sleepy and irritable after feedings.
 If these effects occur, discontinue breastfeeding until you consult with your doctor.

 Epilepsy Drugs and Birth Defects